kekyo/cat-doubler/README.md

 cat-doubler supports hierarchical ignore patterns similar to Git.
 You can place `.catdoublerignore` or `.gitignore` files in any subdirectory of your project:

-- `.catdoublerignore` takes precedence over `.gitignore` in the same directory
+- Both files are merged per directory
-- If `.catdoublerignore` doesn't exist, `.gitignore` will be used as a fallback
+- `.gitignore` rules are applied first; `.catdoublerignore` overrides
 - Rules from parent directories are merged with subdirectory rules
-- Subdirectory rules can override parent rules
+- Later rules can override earlier ones (including via `!` negation)

 Here is an example: